Windows 10: Support lifecycle

 Windows 10 was originally released following Microsoft's fixed lifecycle policy, receiving mainstream support for five years after its original release, followed by five years of extended support.
 However, starting in February 2018, this was switched to the modern lifecycle policy (excluding LTSC), with each version receiving 18 or 30 (only for H2 versions) months of support after release, depending on edition.
 Furthermore, Home edition does not support the deferral of feature updates and will thus often receive a new version of Windows 10 prior to the end of the 18-month support period.

 Microsoft stopped supporting standard Windows 10 releases on October 14, 2025.
-On April 27, 2023, Microsoft announced that version 22H2 would be the last of Windows 10, meaning this version will extend beyond the normal 18/30 months of support.
+On April 27, 2023, Microsoft announced that version 22H2 would be the last of Windows 10, meaning that that version would extend beyond the normal 18/30 months of support.

 Hardware exceptions

 Microsoft's support lifecycle policy for the operating system notes that updates "are cumulative, with each update built upon all of the updates that preceded it", that "a device needs to install the latest update to remain supported", and that a device's ability to receive future updates will depend on hardware compatibility, driver availability, and whether the device is within the OEM's "support period"a new aspect not accounted for in lifecycle policies for previous versions.
 This policy was first invoked in 2017 to block Intel Clover Trail devices from receiving the Creators Update, as Microsoft asserts that future updates "require additional hardware support to provide the best possible experience", and that Intel no longer provided support or drivers for the platform.
 Microsoft stated that these devices would no longer receive feature updates, but would still receive security updates through January 2023.